People Helping People

 second meeting at IBM's offices in February 1994.
 The

-group then moved its meeting to Clunies Ross House where
+group then moved its meetings to Clunies Ross House where

 it was typical to have 400 plus people attend the main